Fighting at Tripoli airport, gunmen surround planes

 "There were about 200 of them who came into the airport, they were armed.
 We were waiting to board our flight and we could hear noises, people shouting," he said.

-"We negotiated with them and promised them we would find their leader within three days and they were convinced," he said.
-"We confiscated their arms and drafted a list of their names."

-Buhagir said the various brigades had not received government orders.
-"There was no direct (government) order to intervene today, there was just a conscientious feeling that Tripoli was in trouble," he said.

-A member of the Awfea Brigade told Reuters that they believed their leader, Colonel Abu Oegeila al-Hebshi, was being detained in the airport after being held by the Tripoli Security Committee on Sunday night.
+A member of the Awfea Brigade told Reuters that they believed their leader, Colonel Abu Oegeila al-Hebshi, was being detained in the airport after being held by the Tripoli Security Committee on Sunday night for reasons he did not know.

 "We are protesting his kidnapping by coming to this airport," Anas Amara said.
 "We have one tank outside the airport and our cars are surrounding the airplanes so they don't fly."